Planet3/p3wp/readme.md

 * Split featured media category into images and video
 * regenerate thumbnails
 * WordPress Access Control overides the custom menu walker needed for the responsive nav menu.
 If we want to keep this functionality we need to find a replacement
-* Disable About the Author Advanced (if I can get aditional author fields to work properly)
+* Disable About the Author Advanced